percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/encrypted_innodb_tablespace_backups.rst

    compact = 0
    recover_binlog_info = 1

-The meaning should be self-evident.
-It's now possible to use this directory as the base for yet another incremental backup:
+You can use this directory as the base for yet another incremental backup:

 .. code-block:: bash